tigoe/MakingThingsTalk2/README.md

+## Making Things Talk

-These code samples, in Arduino, Processing, and PHP, are for my book "Making Things Talk", second edition.
-Note that the Arduino examples are all written for the current experimental build of Arduino, so will not work in versions 22 or earlier.
+These code samples, in Arduino, Processing, and PHP, are for my book [Making Things Talk](http://shop.oreilly.com/product/0636920031369.do), second and third editions.
+All of the latest material is in the 3rd_edition directory.

 The book itself is copyrighted material, published under a Creative Commons CC-NC-ND license.
 As for the code: